leemunroe/grunt-email-workflow/readme.md

 * Generate your email layout and content
 * Inline your CSS

-See the output in the `dist` folder.
-Open it and preview it the browser.
+See the output HTML in the `dist` folder.
+Open them and preview it the browser.

 Alternatively run `grunt watch`.
 This will check for any changes you make to your .scss and .hbs templates, then automatically run the tasks.
 Saves you having to run grunt every time.